User research is the process of studying your web users, including their:

 If your team has capacity, conducting user testing on a regular basis is a good idea.
 We can help you create a user testing plan.

-Talk to the communications contact for your program (internal link) before starting any major web projects, including conducting user testing or hiring consultants.
+the communications contact for your program (internal link) before starting any major web projects, including conducting user testing or hiring consultants.
 If it seems like the right time to conduct user testing, we'll go through a four-step process together.

 - Keep an open mind.
 Don’t make any assumptions about your users.